ziadasem/Customize-Linux-Image/CH02 all about toolchains/Toolchain/README.md

 only libc which is shared by default for every gcc compiled program (see the configuration section)

-you can add the include directory of the library and organize it into include directory out, and source directory as uploaded in the repo.
+you can add the include directory of the library and organize it into the include directory out, and the source directory as uploaded in the repo.
 ```bash
 arm-cortex_a8-linux-gnueabihf-gcc main.c   -I libtest/include libtest/output/libtest.a
 ```

-Note: we can use `-l<library name without lib and .a>` instead of suppling the full library name and provide the library directory as follows:
+Note: we can use `-l<library name without lib and .a>` instead of supplying the full library name and provide the library directory as follows:
 ```bash
 arm-cortex_a8-linux-gnueabihf-gcc main.c   -I libtest/include -ltest -L libtest/output/
 ```